avapolzin/rahrah/docs/quickstart.rst

 	list_palettes()

-*You can also filter for number of colors in the color cycle or type of colormap (sequential/diverging) with the arguments `mincolors` and `maptype`.*
+You can also filter for number of colors in the color cycle or type of colormap (sequential/diverging) with the arguments mincolors and maptype.

 * **To list all colormaps:**